 The Indexes are rebalanced on a semi-annual basis, usually as of the close of the last business day of May and November, coinciding with the May and November Semi-Annual Index Reviews (SAIRs) of the MSCI Global Investable Market Indexes.
-Fundamental variables and Barra Equity Model data as of the end of April and October are used respectively.
+Barra Equity Model data as of the end of April and October are used respectively.

-In general, MSCI uses MSCI ESG Research data (including MSCI ESG Ratings, MSCI ESG Controversies Scores, MSCI Business Involvement Screening Research and MSCI Climate-change metrics) as of the end of the month preceding the Index Reviews for the rebalancing of the Index.
+Similarly, the MSCI ESG Research data (including MSCI ESG Ratings, MSCI ESG Controversies Scores, MSCI Business Involvement Screening Research, and MSCI Climate Change Metrics) used for the Semi-annual Index Reviews will be taken as of the end of the month preceding the Index Review i.e., April and October.
 For some securities, such data may not be published by MSCI ESG Research by the end of the month preceding the Index Review.
-For such securities, MSCI will use ESG data published after the end of month, when available, for the rebalancing of the Index.
+For such securities, MSCI will use ESG data published after the end of month, when available.